 Following the death of Olivier Dassault on March 7, 2021, Thierry Dassault was co-opted on April 12, 2021 for the remainder of his predecessor's term of office, i.e. until the Annual General Meeting due to be held in 2023.

 Thierry Dassault

-Director List of offices and duties held in other companies during the last fiscal as director: April 12, 2021 held: 1.320
+Director List of offices and duties held in other companies during the last fiscal year

-GIMD (Groupe Industriel Marcel
+Chief Operating Officer and GIMD (Groupe Industriel Marcel director: April 12, 2021

-Chief Operating Officer and Member of the Supervisory Dassault)
+Member of the Supervisory Dassault)